When Weight Watchers Chicken in Spicy Peanut Sauce meal says

 Drain one can of salmon.
 Place in a bowl and flake salmon into smaller pieces.
 Remove bones, if any.
 Add 1 tablespoon of mayo.
 Mix well.

 For assembly, place a sheet of plastic wrap on a dry surface.
-Pile on about half a cup of cooked rice in the middle of plastic sheet.
+Pile on about half a cup of cooked rice in the middle of a plastic sheet.

-Press into the middle of rice mound to make space for the salmon/mayo.
+Press into the middle of the rice mound to make space for the salmon/mayo.
 Add about a tablespoon of salmon mixture.

-Pick up the four corners of plastic to start forming a ball.
-Add just enough rice on top of salmon mixture to cover it.
+Pick up the four corners of the plastic to start forming a ball.
+Add just enough rice on top of the salmon mixture to cover it.
 Now you can close up the rice ball with plastic wrap.
 Lightly roll and squeeze the ball.
 You can keep it round, flatten one side, or form a traditional triangle shape.

 You can serve or eat the rice ball right out of the plastic wrap; or use a piece of dried seaweed and partially wrap the Onigiri.
 The piece of seaweed gives you a dry surface to hold, for easier eating.

-Plastic wrapped Onigiri can be frozen or just stored in the refrigerator until ready to serve.
+Plastic-wrapped Onigiri can be frozen or just stored in the refrigerator until ready to serve.